Harshitham195/Harshitham195/README.md

 *Note: Data used in projects are for demonstration purposes and derive from publicly accessible sources*

 **🧐 About:**
-- 👀 I’m currently looking for a *Summer Intern 2024 as a Data Analyst*
-- 🔭 I’m currently Studying *Masters in Business Analytics*
+- 🔭 Currently pursuing *Masters in Business Analytics*
 - 📫 Reach me at *Harshitham195@gmail.com*
 - 👯 I’m looking to collaborate *with other data enthusiasts*
 - 🥅 2023 Goals: *Learn Learn Learn!*